sjg20/fwupd/plugins/vbe/README.md

 ## Finding out more

-See [fwupd site](https://github.com/fwupd/fwupd) for information about how to discuss or chat about fwupd.

 You can use the U-Boot mailing list or `u-boot` IRC on `libera.chat` to ask questions specific to VBE and firmware.